-As stunningly beautiful as Halea Nature Park is, it wasn’t the only remarkable natural feature in Monreal on the island of Ticao.
+As stunningly beautiful as Halea Nature Park is, it wasn’t the only remarkable natural feature on this side of the island of Ticao.
 Lying to the southwest is a small island featuring a collection of slab-like boulders looking like stack of books tilting to one side and a waterfall cascading down a rugged cliff into the deep blue sea below.

 After rounding the southern end of Ticao Island from our base at San Fernando town, our tour boat stopped briefly at Buntod Reef and continued north.
 After less than an hour, our next destination came into view.